Xangis/PixelSwapper/README.md

 I consider this application to be feature complete and am not actively developing new features for it.
-However, it does need some improvements to make it work and/or build better on some platforms (OSX and Windows, for example).
+However, it does need some improvements to make it work and/or build better on some platforms (OSX, for example).
 This is something I may work on as I have time.

 I do still maintain this application and will accept pull requests if you have improvements to contribute.